 There's tremendous value in showing up when you say will, time and time again.
 In fact, consistency is considered one of the most powerful tools of persuasion.
 That's why staying in front of your donors regularly is one of the best donor retention tactics.

 What does consistency look like when it's aligned with the goal of retaining donors?
 It looks like weekly, monthly, or quarterly newsletters.
 It looks like annual thank-you events.
 It looks like scheduled direct mail appeals.
 It looks like keeping a repository of success stories and outcomes that you share with donors and supporters on a monthly or quarterly basis.
 Whatever method of engagement you choose, do it consistently so your donors know what to expect.

 Bonus stats!
 According to the 2019 Global NGO Technology Report, even though the average American/Canadian NGO has over 21,000 email subscribers, 18% of US and Canadian NGOs don't send out email newsletters and 34% don't email donors about their fundraising appeals.
-But with a 2019 study showing that American adults spend up to 5 hours per day in their inboxes and 76% of NGOs touting the effectiveness of email communication, your nonprofit needs to integrate email into your marketing plan.
+But with American adults spending up to 5 hours per day in their inboxes and 76% of NGOs touting the effectiveness of email communication, your nonprofit needs to integrate email into your marketing plan.

 Make giving easy